Enhancing Scalability in Bayesian Nonparametric Factor Analysis of Spatiotemporal Data: Discussion

 We discuss several potential extensions for our current work.
 First, although we have adopted the same PSBP prior as in \textcite{Berchuck2021}, slice sampling for stick-breaking processes with non-probit links can be similarly derived.
-Second, we have incorporated the NNGP prior mainly for the computational advantages of sparse GP approximation methods.
-Since NNGP falls in the broader class of Vecchia approximation (\cite{Vecchia1988}, \cite{KatGui21}), there are possibilities to integrate other versions of Vecchia approximation that better characterize the adjacency of spatial locations while maintaining accurate sparse approximations to the GP precision matrix.
-Third, our treatment of latent temporal trajectories assumes homoscedastic and stationary processes for $\{\bm{\eta}_t\}_{t=1}^T$, which is inadequate for certain data sets.
-To enable temporal structure generalizations, we may explore and integrate into our models pertinent Bayesian GARCH (\cite{Jensen2013}, \cite{Virbickaite2015}) ideas.
-Finally, the Gaussian response model in the main article is inapplicable to an array of common non-normal observed data types.
-In \Cref{appenG}, we have accommodated the binary response model with a logit link by utilizing a P\'olya-Gamma data augmentation technique.
-Further extensions could involve other generalized linear models with non-Gaussian likelihoods such as Poisson regression, which will be particularly useful for modeling spatiotemporal count data.
-We will explore these directions in future research.
+Second, we have incorporated the NNGP prior mainly for its computational advantage as a sparse GP approximation.
+Since NNGP falls in the broader class of Vecchia approximation (\cite{Vecchia1988}, \cite{KatGui21}), one can also integrate other versions of Vecchia approximation that better characterize specific spatial dependencies.
+Third, our treatment of latent temporal trajectories assumes simple homoscedastic and stationary processes for $\{\bm{\eta}_t\}_{t=1}^T$, which may be further extended to more complex models for temporal structure, such as Bayesian GARCH (\cite{Jensen2013}, \cite{Virbickaite2015}).
+Finally, the Gaussian response model in the main article is inapplicable to non-normal observed data such as count data.
+In the Supplementary Material, we have accommodated the binary response model with a logit link by utilizing a P\'olya-Gamma data augmentation technique.
+We can also extend this framework to generalized linear models with non-Gaussian likelihoods such as Poisson regression, which will be particularly useful for modeling spatiotemporal count data.